sav-che/TL-2/Authors/Groenhart, Pieter {std. Groenh.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 405](https://www.biodiversitylibrary.org/item/103832#page/417/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 405](https://www.biodiversitylibrary.org/page/33258883) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Groenhart, Pieter {std.
 Groenh.}|first entry]] for this author

 ### Author

-\* Groenhart, Pieter (1894-1965), Dutch lichenologist, born in Ilpendam, schoolteacher in The Netherlands 1916-1926, to Java in Aug 1926, stationed at Batavia, then taught at School of Agriculture in Malang (E. Java) until 1940, studied biology, Utrecht 1932-1936, returned to Indonesia and Buitenzorg, working one day per week in the herb., briefly at Leiden 1947, returned again to Indonesia but ultimately settled in The Netherlands, died 3 Nov 1965 in Oegstgeest (Leiden). (*Groenh.*).
+\* Groenhart, Pieter (1894-1965), Dutch lichenologist, born in Ilpendam, schoolteacher in The Netherlands 1916-1926, to Java in Aug 1926, stationed at Batavia, then taught at School of Agriculture in Malang (E. Java) until 1940, studied biology, Utrecht 1932-1936, returned to Indonesia and Buitenzorg, working one day per week in the herb., briefly at Leiden 1947, returned again to Indonesia but ultimately settled in The Netherlands, died 3 Nov 1965 in Oegstgeest (Leiden).
+**Abbreviated name**: *Groenh.*

 #### Note